Preparing for the MMED Project

 Overview

 During the first week of MMED, you will work on a pilot project that will help you prepare for the final project.
-The pilot project is not intended to be new research, and it is entirely expected that your model will not “work”.
+The pilot project is not intended to be new research: it is to familiarize you with collaborative work, foundational technical skills, and to review the introductory concepts from the initial week.
 It is a short-duration exercise with feedback to prepare you for the larger scale, more self-directed MMED project.
-The pilot project will be due at the end of the first week of MMED, and you will receive feedback on your pilot project before you start your final project.
+The pilot project elements are due at the end of the first week of MMED, and you will receive feedback on your pilot project before you start your final project.

 Prompt